fruit trees

 Fuji Raku Raku

-Striated, good taste.
+Striated, good flavor.

 fuji group